 Section 4.03 Membership

-Executive membership of the S.S.A. shall be in compliance with S.S.A.
-Statute 4.1.A.
-The president and the vice president shall make up the executive personnel of the S.S.A.
+Executive membership of the S.S.A. shall be in compliance with the S.S.A.
+Constitution.
+The President and the Vice President shall make up the executive personnel of the S.S.A.

 Part A. Election of the Executive Board